-- Be mindful of where you are launching and stepping!
+- Be mindful of how you are launching and where you are stepping!
 If there’s a specific launch point, use that.
 If not, tread carefully and respectfully and do your best to keep disturbance to a minimum.
-Birds can make nests in indents in the ground, on a rock or under a tree.
-Be careful where you tread just incase someone has made a home there :).
+“Seal” launching and dragging boats wears away natural banks and harms habitats.
+Float your boat to launch.
+Birds can make nests in natural banks or indents in the ground, on a rock or under a tree.
+Be careful where you tread just in case someone has made a home there 🙂

 - Try and keep noise down when you paddle.
-We know it’s exciting being out on the water, but try and minimise disturbance to other waterways users and animals.
+We know it’s exciting being out on the water, but try and minimise disturbance to other waterways users and animals like seals and birds.
 Look out for signs that you are getting too close.
-Agitation, head bobbing and of course flying off means you’ve probably gotten too close.
+Agitation, head bobbing and of course flying off means you’ve probably gotten too close and should move away.
 Keep your distance whereever possible, keep your paddle angle low and stay quiet and calm.

 - Check the water levels of where you’re paddling.
 Again, PaddlePoints is a great tool for helping you check this, but just use your eyes and some common sense.
 We talk a lot about rivers being in flood but little of rivers being in drought.
 During the summer when you’re out and about, if a river looks too low to paddle, please don’t paddle it.
 Scraping your boat on the bottom of the river bed can disturb and damage natural and sensitive habitats for fish and other aquatic life.
 Please remember the river beds are animals homes too.